Low rates, easier terms for second home refinances

 The good news is that lenders allow you to pull second home equity out in the form of cash.

 It works just like a primary residence cash-out mortgage.
 You open a mortgage with a bigger balance than what you owe.
-The difference, less closing costs, is forwarded to you at loan closing.
+The difference, less closing costs, is forwarded to you as a lump sum at loan closing.

 For instance, you own a second home currently worth $250,000.

 You can use the cash for any purpose.
-Make improvements to the property, buy a rental home, or consolidate debt.
-It's just like using a standard cash-out loan.
+You can make improvements to the property, buy a rental home, or consolidate debt.
+It’s just like using a standard cash-out loan.

 Rates will be higher than getting a no-cash refinance.
 For instance, an applicant with a 720 credit score will pay about 1% of the loan amount in fees, compared to an applicant requesting a no-cash-out refi.
 This translates to about a 0.125% to 0.25% higher rate.